 There's no need to take chances with connected solutions.
-With products tested in our specialized labs, our customers can rest easier, knowing Eaton devices are compliant with the highest industry cybersecurity requirements before they're installed in critical systems.
+With products tested in our specialised labs, our customers can rest easier, knowing Eaton devices are compliant with the highest industry cybersecurity requirements before they're installed in critical systems.

 Dual product certification – an industry first

 Eaton’s emphasis on cybersecurity extends to partnerships with universities to attract and prepare the next generation of engineers to develop new security strategies for connected devices.
-For example, we’ve established the Eaton Cybersecurity SAFE (Security Assessment and Forensic Examination) Lab at Rochester Institute of Technology (RIT) to provide students with hands-on experience in solving cybersecurity challenges.
+For example, we’ve established the Eaton Cybersecurity SAFE (Security Assessment and Forensic Examination) Lab at the Rochester Institute of Technology (RIT) to provide students with hands-on experience in solving cybersecurity challenges.
 Together with RIT, we’re helping to equip the next generation of cybersecurity experts with the training and field experience needed to build secure products now and into the future.

 The general requirements for the UL 2900 Standard for Software Cybersecurity for Network-Connectable Products (UL 2900) include processes to test devices for security vulnerabilities, software weaknesses and malware.
-Backed by testing methodology that aligns with UL requirements throughout the product development lifecycle, we're proud to announce a series of technologies that meet these UL cybersecurity standards.
+Backed by a testing methodology that aligns with UL requirements throughout the product development life-cycle, we're proud to announce a series of technologies that meet these UL cybersecurity standards.

-The Power Xpert Dashboard was the first power management product certified to the UL 2900-2-2 Standard for cybersecurity in industrial control systems.
-This user portal to Eaton's switchgear enables customers to monitor, diagnose and control devices from outside the arc flash boundary.
+The Power Xpert Dashboard was the first power management product certified to the UL 2900-2-2 standard for cybersecurity in industrial control systems.
+This user portal to Eaton's switchgear enables customers to monitor, diagnose and control devices from outside the arc-flash boundary.